parcel-bundler/website/src/configuration/package-json.md

 #### `targets`

-Targets are configured via the `package.json#targets` field.
+Targets can be further configured via the `package.json#targets` object.

 ```json
 {